- Center for Robert Penn Warren Studies

-A Guest on Earth: The Life and Poetry of Joy Bale Boone, 1997-1999 Kentucky Poet Laureate accepted for publication by Jesse Stuart Foundation in 2012.
+A Guest on Earth: The Life and Poetry of Joy Bale Boone, 1997-1999 Kentucky Poet Laureate published by Jesse Stuart Foundation in 2012.

 "Mixing the Literary and the Culinary: Changing Food Customs in Kentucky Short Stories" received the 2011 Kentucky Philological Review Kentucky Prize.

 Loretta Martin Murrey earned a Ph.D. in English with an emphasis in Southern American literature from the University of Kentucky in 1991.
 She has held faculty positions at Somerset Community College in Somerset, Kentucky; Lincoln Memorial University in Harrogate, Tennessee (where she also taught in both the extended campus program at Brushy Mountain Prison in Petros, Tennessee, and the summer exchange program for Kanto Girls' School in Tokyo); the University of Kentucky in Lexington; and Kentucky State University in Frankfort.

 A founding member of the Rain Stick Poetry Group since 1995, she has participated in many poetry readings and has conducted two poetry workshops for elementary students.